Mahir101/Java-Raw-Practice/README.md

 # Mahir101-DSnAlgo-Java-GoogleDoc

-# Love IDE because IDE will assist you but Google doc won't. hahaha  Apart from Joke practice on texteditor and compiler your code using javac
+# Love IDE because IDE will assist you but Google doc won't. hahaha  Apart from Joke practice on text editor and compile your code using javac

 # use ubuntu and see the annotations and internal class files of your language to learn in depth